plzm/azure-tenant-scanner/README.md

 ## Pre-Requisites

 - [Powershell 7.x+](https://learn.microsoft.com/powershell/scripting/install/installing-powershell)
-  - Windows Powershell _may_ work, but if you run into something that isn't working... try the current Powershell.
+  - Windows Powershell 5.1 _may_ work, but I recommend current Powershell 7.x, especially if you run into anything that doesn't work.
 - [Azure Powershell](https://learn.microsoft.com/powershell/azure/install-az-ps)

 Note that you can also use the [Azure Cloud Shell](https://shell.azure.com) (select Powershell, not Bash), which has all required pre-requisites already installed.